Investing across the agribusiness value chain to enhance food security, support sustainability and promoting inclusive development.

 Over the coming decades, the global population will increase to over 9 billion with fewer resources available.
 FMO has made Agribusiness a priority to help meet this challenge by investing across the value chain - enhancing food security, supporting sustainability and promoting inclusive development.

-Since 2012, FMO has built up a highly diverse and financially healthy portfolio in Agribusiness, food & water (AFW) of 837 million euros across Latin America, Eastern Europe, Asia and sub-Saharan Africa.
+Since 2012, FMO has built up a highly diverse and financially healthy portfolio in Agribusiness, food & water (AFW) across Latin America, Eastern Europe, Asia and sub-Saharan Africa.